QuantEcon/lecture-python-programming.myst/source/rst/getting_started.md

 Either

-* search for Jupyter in your applications menu, o
+* search for Jupyter in your applications menu, or
 * open up a terminal and type `jupyter notebook`
     * > Windows users should substitute "Anaconda command prompt" for "terminal" in the previous line.